jacopo-salamina/atmega328p_i2s_test/README.md

 ### Audio quality

-The word select signal's period lasts enough for transmitting 16 bits, 8 when the signal stays low, 8 when the signal stays high.
-This means we're producing an audio signal with 8 bit samples, 2 channels and a sampling rate of 62.5 kHz.
-The generated audio is loud, and attempting to generate audio signals with a lower volume severely limits the samples' range; also, the sampling rate is well beyond the usual 44.1 kHz rate (the human ear cannot tell the difference).
+The word select signal's period lasts enough for transmitting 24 bits, 12 when the signal stays low, 12 when the signal stays high.
+This means we're producing an audio signal with 12 bit samples, 2 channels and a sampling rate of about 41.6 kHz.
+The samples range is wide enough to generate loud sounds as well as quiet ones; also, the sample rate is slightly lower than the usual 44.1 kHz rate, and an untrained listener probably won't be able to tell the difference.
-Future versions will attempt to lower the sample rate and increase the samples' range.

 ### Other details

 After setting up and starting the timers, the instructions which set/clear the data pin have to be perfectly synchronized with timer 0, because of I2S' requirements.
-This involves a lot of cycle counting and manual delays, and the delays' implementation could be improved in terms of readability.
+This involves a lot of cycle counting and manual delays, and a number of constants have been created to make the job easier (see `i2s_driver.hpp` for more details).

 Besides `boards.local.txt`, there's another file which is not directly involved with the compilation: `disassembler-output.txt`.
 This file is the disassembled